 In addition to having a solid grasp of how to perform geological analyses and interpretations, there are other skills that a geology consultant may need in order to be successful.
 Most employers require geology consultants to possess excellent written, verbal and presentation skills in order to produce reports, maps and technical documents and communicate effectively with clients.
 Project management experience is also desirable, along with good planning capabilities and organizational skills.

-According to the BLS, there were 34,690 geoscientists employed in the U.S. in May 2013, not counting geographers or hydrologists.
-Of this group, 4,890 were providing services for technical or scientific consulting firms.
-At that time, the BLS reported that these consultants earned an annual average salary of $83,490.
-Additionally, the BLS noted that the highest paid geoscientists were found in Oklahoma and Texas.
+According to the BLS, there were roughly 31,000 geoscientists employed in the U.S. in May 2018, not counting geographers or hydrologists.
+Of this group, 8,470 were providing services for architectural, engineering, and related services.
+At that time, the BLS reported that these consultants earned an annual mean salary of $91,130.
+Additionally, the BLS noted that the highest paid geoscientists were found in Texas and Oklahoma.

-Job prospects for geoscientists - the BLS occupational category that includes geologists - and hydrologists appear to be bright.
-The BLS predicted a 16% increase in employment for geoscientists as a group from 2012-2022; this is faster than the average for all U.S. occupations.
+Job prospects for geoscientists - the BLS occupational category that includes geologists - appear to be bright.
+The BLS predicted a 6% increase in employment for geoscientists, not including hydrologists and geographers, from 2018-2028; this is faster than the average for all U.S. occupations.
 The anticipated increase in demand was primarily expected in energy, environmental and water management industries, though the BLS noted that more geoscientists would pursue consulting positions during this period.